 Macrophages’ closest relatives in your body are monocytes — a type of white blood cells that originates in your bone marrow.

-Because they serve a specific purpose in their respective organs or tissues of destination, macrophages in one part of your body are different from the macrophages in another part.
+Because they serve a specific purpose in their respective organs or tissues of destination, macrophages in one part of your body are different from macrophages in other parts.
 Here are just a few examples:

-- Alveolar macrophages: Also knows as dust cells, these macrophages inhabit the alveoli of your lungs.
-Their primary responsibility is to protect your respiratory system from foreign objects (such as dust or pollen particles), bacteria and dead cells.
-Since your alveoli are among your body’s primary lines of defense against external hazards, the activity and number of alveolar macrophages are among the highest.
+- Alveolar macrophages: Also known as dust cells, these macrophages live within the alveoli of your lungs.
+Their primary responsibility is to protect your respiratory system from foreign objects, such as dust or pollen particles, bacteria and dead cells.
+Since your alveoli belong to your body’s primary line of defense against external hazards, alveolar macrophages outnumber other types of macrophages.

 - Stellate macrophages: More commonly referred to as Kupffer cells, stellate macrophages are found in your liver.
-These cells are especially busy, as they are tasked with initiating an immune response to everything that enters your digestive system — including toxins and gut bacteria.
+These cells are especially busy, as they are in charge of triggering an immune response against everything that enters your digestive system — including toxins and harmful gut bacteria.

 - Microglia: These glial cells are the main protectors of your central nervous system, as other cells are simply too large to find their way into your brain and spinal cord.
-In fact, microglia make up around 15% of the total number of cells in your CNS.
-Apart from securing the immunity of your brain against infections, they also help remove dead or damaged neurons and synapses.
+In fact, microglia make up around 10-15% of the total number of cells in your Central Nervous System.
+Apart from ensuring your brain stays immune to infections, microglia also help remove dead or damaged neurons and synapses.

-- Red pulp macrophages: As the name suggests, these macrophages are found in the red pulp tissue of your spleen.
-They the spleen’s primary function — which is filtering your blood and cleaning it from dead or dysfunctional red blood cells.
+- Red pulp macrophages: As their name suggests, these macrophages are found in the red pulp tissue of your spleen.
+They help regulate the primary function of your spleen — which is filtering your blood and cleaning it from dead or dysfunctional red blood cells.

-- Langerhans cells: Found throughout the outer layer of your skin, or epidermis, these cells are referred to as dendritic.
-That means their primary function is to inform your bacteria-fighting T cells of the impending danger — in this case, skin infections or bacterial infestations.
+- Langerhans cells: Langerhans cells are also called dendritic cells because they live across the outer layer of your skin a.k.a. epidermis.
+Their primary function is to inform your bacteria-fighting T cells of the impending danger — in this case, skin infections or bacterial infestations.

 - Osteoclasts: Your bones aren’t as static as you might think, all thanks to osteoclasts.
 The primary function of these macrophages is to break down and process your bone tissue, which allows your bones to regenerate and stay healthy.

-When we say that the macrophage is one of the most effective and crucial pieces of the immune system’s biological makeup, we’re not exaggerating.
+When we say that macrophages are among the most effective and crucial warriors of your immune system, we’re not exaggerating.

-They are not only your body’s first line of defense against bacteria, viruses and diseases.
-Macrophages are also responsible for some of your body’s most essential functions — regenerating your muscles, healing your wounds, filtering your blood and more.
+Macrophages are not only your body’s first line of defense against bacteria, viruses and diseases.
+They are also responsible for some of your body’s most essential functions, including regenerating your muscles, healing your wounds, filtering your blood and more.